 The difference between omnichannel and integrated marketing.

 Integrated marketing is a part of omnichannel marketing.
 It focuses on the customer experience more than on the brand.
 Integrated marketing aims to make the sales experience seamless.
-In a time where internet users are constantly bombarde with ads, a seamless approach, more personalised, feels less “pushy” and enables brand to connect with clients.
+In a time where internet users are constantly bombarded with ads, a seamless approach feels less “pushy” and enables brand to connect with clients.

-The fine line that separates omnichannel from integrated marketing is targeting.
+The fine line that separates omnichannel from integrated marketing is targeting and personalisation.
 The integration part aims to unify a message.
 The omnichannel approach ensures that the message is being delivered to a unified audience to achieve a unified goal.

 The true potential of this strategy is to unify the brand experience in a seamless manner, but also to amplify a brand message across diverse channels, to gain a competitive edge.